My Personal Weight Loss Tips

 Sugar-free candy is your friend.

-When I get nervous or bored, I want to eat, and my job offers up both of those emotions throughout the day.
-So, I keep a bag of sugar free or low calorie candy around to curb my hunger.
-It holds me over until the next meal, even if I do have to eat several pieces to get to that next meal.
+When I get nervous or bored, I want to eat.
+So, I keep a bag of sugar free or low calorie candy around.
+It holds me over until the next meal, even if I do have to eat several pieces before that next meal.